mother reaching out to child who is having a struggle with emotions

 You just diverted their attention.
 What about next time there is a challenge?
 You might be working against yourself here.

-young girl with braids with one hand over eyes other hand outstretched in stop gesture to indicate stop distracting or ignoring
+young girl with braids with one hand over eyes other hand outstretched in stop gesture

-Not ignore them through distraction.
+Not ignore their perceptions through distraction.

 This becomes important to note as we observe that anxiety has outpaced depression as the number one mental health diagnosis in the United States.
-Perhaps we might learn from this frightening statistic that humans need assistance to learn how to effectively and skillfully move through challenges.

 “The Four D’s” are not effective or skillful.
 They do not teach.
 At their best, “The Four D’s” are band aids; at their worst, they delay the child’s healthy development.

-Dismissing, denying, and distracting doesn’t teach the child anything except that the adults in their life don’t seem to understand them.
 The adults mean well: trying to stop the whining and help the child feel better.
-In the end, however, dismissing, denying, and distraction tend to serve the adult’s need–stop the challenging behavior— versus what the child needs–to be seen, soothed, safe, and secure.
+In the end, however, dismissing, denying, and distraction tend to serve the adult’s need–stop the challenging behavior.
+Not the child need to be seen, soothed, safe, and secure.

 caucasian male looking at camera with his hands connected like a director framing a shot. he is focusing.